4HOts/SplashBuddyWebTemplate/README.md

 # SplashBuddy Web Template
 A cleanly styled and animated web template for you all to use in SplashBuddy.
-Feel free to re-brand to meet your organisation's brand.
+Feel free to re-brand to match your organisation's branding.

 ## Video
 https://github.com/ryanslater-uk/SplashBuddyWebTemplate/blob/master/Resources/PublicDemo720.mov